 searing through the skies of Europe, picked off Bombers easily.
 Stragglers that fell out of

-formation were slaughtered by Messerschmidt 109 attacks and the most deadly fighter
+formation were slaughtered by Messerschmidt ME-109 attacks and the most deadly fighter

 aircraft of the war, the Focke-Wulf FW-190 assaults that shredded the slow moving both